deciduously/dots/README.md

 # dots
 WIP clone of [Boomshine](http://www.k2xl.com/games/boomshine/).
-The original requires Flash, so it likely unplayable - an [Android app](https://play.google.com/store/apps/details?id=com.bantambytes.android.game.boomshine&hl=en_US) exists as well.
+The original requires Flash, so it's likely unplayable - an [Android app](https://play.google.com/store/apps/details?id=com.bantambytes.android.game.boomshine&hl=en_US) exists as well.

 The logic implemented in Rust targeting WebAssembly, with the rendering handled by JavaScript to a `canvas` element.